 1 Determine Where you Want to Post Your Video:

-2 Make Sure your Only Posting Quality Content and Not to Often
+2 Make Sure You’re Only Posting Quality Content and Not Too Often

 This is something I live and breathe by.
 I’ve actually witnessed a 150% increase in BombBomb’s social media engagement results when I slowly switched our page from pushing out content three times a day, to once each day.
 I simply only post quality content.
 If I’m reaching for content, it’s not going to succeed.
 But If I’m keeping a strong listening ear on our customers and the types of content that they need and want, and only post content that I know will meet their standards, I see major results.

 But hey!
 BombBomb is still a business page, and I sometimes have too much content on my plate that I’m not sure how I can get out into the wild without annoying our amazing fans.
 This is where I suggest really taking advantage of both Facebook and Instagram stories.
 Stories aren’t just thrown into our fans news feeds, our fans have to choose if they want to watch them or not.
 If you ever have a ton of content that you need to promote, I highly recommend utilizing stories to get your point across (but make sure they are the proper size and length!)